 INTRODUCTION TO TURTLES FOR TOMORROW

 Wisconsin is home to 55 species of amphibians and reptiles, known collectively as herptiles.
 Amphibians number 19 species, including 12 frog and 7 salamanders.
 The reptiles, numbering 36, include 21 species of snakes, 4 lizards and 11 turtles.
-Reptiles are often more vulnerable to landscape scale human impacts on natural habitats than amphibians for several reasons.
+Reptiles are often more vulnerable than amphibians to landscape scale human impacts on natural habitats for several reasons.

 - Reptiles require much larger home ranges than amphibians.
-For example, many amphibians can accomplish their full life cycle within 300 feet of their natal breeding pond, whereas a Gophersnake may often range in excess of ½ mi. and sometime much further from its overwintering site in order to accomplish its life cycle.
+For example, many amphibians can accomplish their full life cycle within 300 feet of their natal breeding pond, whereas a Gophersnake may often range in excess of ½ mi. and sometimes much further from its overwintering site in order to accomplish its life cycle.